doubleSlashde/KeepTime/README.md

 **You need to close the application manualy before you shutdown your PC.
 Otherwise the last running project is not saved to database.**

 # Install
-Download and execute .jar file (see releases).
+Download and execute .jar file (see [releases](https://github.com/doubleSlashde/KeepTime/releases)).
 You should put the .jar in an extra folder as a *logs* and a *db* folder will be created next to it.\
 It is recommended to run the application at windows start.
 * Copy the keeptime.bat file from this repo next to the *.jar*.
 Adapt the path inside the *keeptime.bat* to the name of the *.jar* file (if needed).
 Try starting the application by executing the *keeptime.bat* file.
-Close the app.
+Close the app
-* Open the autostart folder: Press *Windows+R*, execute *shell:startup*.
+* Open the autostart folder: Press *Windows+R*, execute *shell:startup*
 * Create a shortcut to the *.bat* in the autostart folder

 **migrate from old version**